Seo Tips

 Conclusion

 When ranking for long-tail keywords, it’s essential to have abundant inbound links pointing back to your website.
-It’s a fact that Google prefers sites that have many inbound links coming from other websites.
-This is called “link juice,” and it’s a form of credibility that can help you climb up the search engine results page.
+It’s a fact that Google prefers sites with many inbound links from other websites.
+This is called “link juice,” a form of credibility that can help you climb the search engine results page.